killercup/ghReleases2Changelog/Readme.md

 # Github Releases to Changelog File

-This reads releases from Gtihub and writes the descriptions to a changelog file.
+This reads releases from Github and writes the descriptions to a changelog file.
+(See `Changelog.md` for format.)

 ## Install